Skip to content

 Members are expected to assist in fundraising initiatives, including attending events, recruiting donors, and leveraging connections.

-Board applications
+Board Applications

-Applications are now closed for 2022
+Applications are now closed for 2024

 A shortlist of candidates will be presented to the Board of Directors in the summer.
 Candidates then need to be approved by the board before they are voted in during elections held at the Annual General Meeting (AGM) in September.